zofiaclient/memwar/examples/a-salt-cube/README.md

 ## Writing our `tasks.rs` module

+NOTE: As of memwar v0.1.1, a Task structure is available for you to develop your cheat thread around.

 Create a module named `tasks.rs`.
-Our tasks module will contain the following structs:

-- Tasks - will store all of our cheat tasks
+Our tasks module will contain a Tasks struct that will hold all of our tasks.
-- HealthTask - our cheat state and logic

 NOTE: AssaultCube is a 32-bit process.
 Our following logic will contain code that will NOT work if you build to a 64-bit target.
 To fix this, append this option to your Cargo build command to compile to a 32-bit target: